virtual-man007/vman-retrobat/dosbox_retrobat/readme.txt

 ***************************
 Please follow instructions in sequential order and do not skip steps if you don't know the consequences!

+Relevant to DOSBox gameplay : you can abort DOSBOX using Ctrl-F9.

 Reference
 =========